henrikjacobsenfys/bifrost-workflow-2409/README.md

 │       └── main       <- Files fetched from Nextcloud by Pooch │
 ├── notebooks          <- Jupyter notebooks.
-                          Naming convention is a zero-padded number (for ordering), │                         and a short `_` delimited description, e.g.
+│                         Naming convention is a zero-padded number (for ordering), │                         and a short `_` delimited description, e.g. `00_introduction`.
-│                         `00_introduction`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         bifrost2409 and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata and │                         required dependencies for bifrost2409
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
 │
 └── bifrost2409        <- Source code for use in this project.
     │
     ├── __init__.py    <- Makes bifrost2409 a Python module
     │
     ├── config.py      <- Store useful variables and configuration
     │
     ├── dataset.py     <- Scripts to download or generate data
     │
     ├── nextcloud.py   <- Helper routines for creating Nextcloud metadata
     │
     └── plots.py       <- Code to create visualizations
 ```

 --------